Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling

-When the system just enters the superradiant state, the cavity field $\alpha$ is still small.
-Hence, the steady-state cavity mean field can be obtained by minimising the expansion Eq.~(\ref{eqn:feexpand}), such that
+where $f$ is defined in Eq.~(\ref{eqn:chieta}).
+When the system first enters the SR state, the cavity field $\alpha$ is still small.
+Hence, the steady-state cavity mean field can be obtained by minimizing the expansion in Eq.~(\ref{eqn:feexpand}) such that

-We have checked numerically that the superradiant boundary determined by Eq.~(\ref{eqn:critcond}) coincides with that determined from a self-consistent calculation outlined in the previous section.
-Furthermore, we have checked that whenever $\alpha$ is small, Eq.~(\ref{eqn:alplt}) agrees well with the cavity mean field from a self-consistent calculation.
-Although the superradiant phase transition can be well characterised by the Landau theory of phase transition, we will show below that, due to the interplay between the cavity field and the atoms, superradiance can induce a change of topological properties of the Fermi gas under appropriate conditions.
+We confirmed numerically that the SR boundary determined by Eq.~(\ref{eqn:critcond}) coincides with that determined from a self-consistent calculation outlined in the previous section.
+Furthermore, we checked that whenever $\alpha$ is small, Eq.~(\ref{eqn:alplt}) agrees well with the cavity mean field from a self-consistent calculation.
+Although the SR phase transition can be well characterized by the Landau theory of phase transitions, we will show below that, owing to the interplay between the cavity field and the atoms, superradiance can induce a change in the topological properties of the Fermi gas under appropriate conditions.